motleyagency/eslint-config-motley/README.md

 yarn run motley-eslint-init
 ```

-and add it to your projects `.eslintrc.js`:
+Then add it to your projects `.eslintrc.js`:

 ``` javascript
 module.exports = {